mortonmills/docs-gen/README.md

 # docs-gen

-The docs-gen repo is a document generator which uses nodejs to arrange files and pandoc to generate/render them.
+The docs-gen repo is a document generator which uses nodejs to structure files and pandoc to render them.

 The entry point is passing an **Array of options** called a docsList to the docsGen function.